tipputa/Circular-genome-visualizer/README.md

 #### RunVisualize.
 Changing the visualization settings.
-We can change the setting file.
+You can change the setting file.
-In this test case, we can use "changed_setting.tsv" file (first row was deleted from test/data/RingOrder_aligned_df.tsv).
+In this test case, you can use "changed_setting.tsv" file (first row was deleted from /test/data/RingOrder_aligned_df.tsv).
 ```sh
 python ~/Circular-genome-visualizer/bin/runVisualize.py ~/Circular-genome-visualizer/test/ ~/Circular-genome-visualizer/test/changed_setting.tsv "rm1genome" 4
 ```